SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

 Through the use of IPSEC an ADVPN is established between branches, the complexity of branch to branch connectivity is seamlessly added to the environment.
 Determining workload traffic routing can be done by reviewing the network interface's effective routes.
 When troubleshooting a perceived networking issue, checking an interfaces effective routes is a first step in determining if the interface has awareness of the routes or what the next-hop is for the route.

-Ping can be an effective way to determine reachability in the Cloud, however a ping may not full exercise the services provided by the workloads.
+`ping` can be an effective way to determine reachability in the Cloud, however a `ping` may not fully exercise the services provided by the workloads.
 FortiGate policy should be set to allow/disallow service ports and protocols.

 ## Key questions during your demo - Chapter 5